-“If you think about it, [conducting an orchestra is] such a difficult thing to do – there are so many instruments and all these different sections, from the woodwinds to the percussion to the horns and all sorts of stuff,” Bryant said.
+Bryant said he wanted to learn how Williams keeps all the moving pieces of a musical work together.
+“If you think about it,” he said, “[Conducting an orchestra is] such a difficult thing to do – there are so many instruments and all these different sections, from the woodwinds to the percussion to the horns and all sorts of stuff.”

-“He said, ‘Kobe, if I hear something is off, I can just interject and give them the answer.
-But I’ve found it’s better to ask them questions [about fixing what’s off] because most of the time, the answer I’ll get back will be a better answer than the one I had.’
+“He said,” Bryant quotes Williams as saying, “‘Kobe, if I hear something is off, I can just interject and give them the answer.
+But I’ve found it’s better to ask them questions, because most of the time, the answer I’ll get back will be a better answer than the one I had.’”

 After taking the music maestro’s advice, Bryant said that over the next two seasons, the Los Angeles Larkers won back-to-back championships.